lamko88/python-learning-script/README.md

   }
   ```

-  These python scripts: main_osuAPI_test.py and osuAPIs.py, can be expandable to test out other
+  These python scripts: main_osuapi_test.py and osuapis.py, can be expandable to test out other
-  OSU APIs by simply adding/modifying the function calls in main_osuAPI.py and add functions in
+  OSU APIs by simply adding/modifying the function calls in main_osuapi.py and add functions in
-  osuAPIs.py.
+  osuspis.py.

   **Note:**

-    Please ensure that your config.json, main_osuAPI_test.py, and osuAPIs.py files are in the same
+    Please ensure that your config.json, main_osuapi_test.py, and osuapis.py files are in the same
-    directory.
+    working directory.

 ## Usage